yosunlu/External-Merge-Sort/README.md

 # Techniques implemented and reasons

 - Quicksort + Cache-size mini runs:
-  use quick sort for cache size (1MB) runs becacues quicksort is in-place
+  - use quick sort for cache size (1MB) runs becacues quicksort is in-place
 - Tournament trees + Offset-value coding:
-  enable the most efficient sort algorithms for large records
+  - enable the most efficient sort algorithms for large records
-- Minimum count of row & column comparisons enabled by Offset-value coding
+- Minimum count of row & column comparisons
+  - enabled by Offset-value coding
 - Device-optimized page sizes
+  - carfully selected different page sizes for different stages to utilize bandwidths and minimize latency
-- Spilling memory-to-SSD + Spilling from SSD to disk use for external mergesort
+- Spilling memory to SSD + Spilling from SSD to disk
+  - used for external mergesort
-- Graceful degradation
+- Graceful degradation:
+  - for data size that exceeds only 25% of memory or SSD, lower I/Os by only spilling that extra data to the next level
 - Beyond one merge step
-  use quicksort for in-place sorting; use external mergesort for merging from SSD -> DRAM -> HDD and HDD -> DRAM -> HDD
+  - use quicksort for in-place sorting; use external mergesort for merging from SSD -> DRAM -> HDD and HDD -> DRAM -> HDD
 - Optimized merge patterns
-- Verifying: sets of rows & values + sort order use CRC-32 (Cyclic Redundancy Check 32) a checksum algorithm to verify the values and sort order
+- Verifying: sets of rows & values + sort order
+  - use CRC-32 (Cyclic Redundancy Check 32), a checksum algorithm

 # Project's state